asvcodes/CovidUA/README.md

 ## Dataset

-The primary dataset used in this analysis is sourced from [CIME](insert link to CIME website or dataset).
-It includes [describe the key attributes and structure of the dataset, such as columns, data types, and time frame covered].
-Additionally, any supplementary datasets or external sources utilized for contextual analysis are listed here.
+The primary dataset used in this analysis is sourced from kaggle.
+Further info id provided in the notebook, kindly refer to it.

 ## Project Structure